awslabs/soci-snapshotter/docs/getting-started.md

 sudo ctr i push --user $REGISTRY_USER:$REGISTRY_PASSWORD --platform linux/amd64 $REGISTRY/rabbitmq:latest
 ```

-After this step, please check your registry to confirm the image is pushed to it.
+After this step, please check your registry to confirm the image is present.
 You can go to your registry console or use your registry's CLI (e.g. for ECR, you
 can use `aws ecr describe-images --repository-name rabbitmq --region $AWS_REGION`).

 ## Create and push SOCI index

 Instead of converting the image format, soci-snapshotter uses the SOCI index
 associated with an image to implement its lazy loading.
-For more detail
+For more details
 please see [README](../README.md#no-image-conversion).

 ### Create SOCI index